Privately-owned Swiss bank, founded 1796

 Assets under management: £132bn

-Yet as the Swiss of all people know, with their cuckoo clocks and heirloom watches, time stands still for nobody.
+Yet as the Swiss of all people know, time stands still for nobody.
 What will their place be in the world of instant transfers and flashy fintech?

 That question led 222-year-old bank Lombard Odier to launch a 360 degree rebranding in 2016, leading among other things to its first ever global advertising campaign.

 ‘Finance came to me as a very interesting world.
 In banking especially, communications had not really been best in class.
 It needed to move from a very passive, reactive mode to a much more proactive one,’ says Fabio Mancone, Lombard Odier’s Chief Branding Officer.

 Mancone is not your typical banker.
 A brand and marketing director of 30 years’ experience, he comes from the gilded world of luxury fashion - Giorgio Armani and Ralph Lauren, before that ‘prestige fragrances’ at L’Oreal.
 Even his earlier career, looking after ‘pleasure categories’ like chocolate and ice cream in fast moving consumer goods giants Unilever and Kraft, seems oddly disjointed with the stuffy, introverted image of private banks.

 Of course, that ability to understand the power of brand in both an analytical and intuitive way (something Mancone says he learned moving from the assiduous planning of FMCG to the fast-paced, ego-driven environment of luxury) is precisely why the seven managing partners representing Lombard Odier’s owning families picked him.

 ‘It’s a jewel of a brand – heritage, values, history, there’s so much to work with.
 At one point I said [to the partners] you know what your real reference points are in terms of position?
 Hermes on the one side, Patek Philippe on the other.
 They loved that.
 It was flattering but it’s true,’ says Mancone.